Quick Facts About Trucks vs. SUVs

 What Is Unibody Construction?

 Nearly all vehicles today use unibody construction.
-With this method, the vehicle’s frame is the entire skeleton, to which body panels and other components become attached.
-This simplified approach reduces the cost of design and construction.
-Furthermore, the lighter weight of a unibody vehicle improves fuel economy, and its lower center of gravity enhances driving dynamics.
+With this method, the vehicle’s frame serves as the entire skeleton, to which body panels and other components are attached.
+Designing and building a unibody vehicle is somewhat more complex than one using body-on-frame technology.
+However, the lighter weight of a unibody vehicle improves fuel economy, enhances its crash-management properties, and lowers its center of gravity, thereby improving driving dynamics.

 Among the advantages of unibody construction: